-COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION AVID - 7th Grade 070 Application and interview with approval by a campus committee The seventh-grade AVID Elective course builds upon the components of the AVID philosophy.
-Students will refine goals, work on intra-personal and interpersonal skills, as well as formal and informal speech.
-Students will complete evaluations related to reading, writing, organization, and speaking, and begin considering audience, purpose, and form in their writing.
-Students will understand the roles of all members in assignments and collaborative lessons and will expand their knowledge bases of note-taking in relation to studying and test preparation.
-Students will be exposed to different field trips, guest speakers, and research, to increase their knowledge of college and career options.
-AVID - 8th Grade 080 Application and interview with approval by a campus committee The eighth-grade AVID Elective course is the year of preparation for high school.
+COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION AVID Advisory 890 See campus guidance on course offering & availability The AVID advisory is based in AVID's College and Career Readiness Framework in pursuit of rigorous academic preparedness and supports.
+This AVID advisory course will include opportunities to learn organizational and study skills, post-secondary and career exploration and preparedness, note taking strategies, and much more.
+AVID 8 080 AVID application and acceptance The eighth-grade AVID Elective course is the year of preparation for high school.
+The students will regularly exhibit and utilize the skills and strategies learned in seventh grade AVID Advisory.
 Students will refine previous goals, focusing on their transition to high school as part of a college preparatory path.
-Their writing will focus on completing all steps of the writing process and varying style, word choice, vocabulary, structure, and voice.
-Other areas of focus include increasing the use of technology, building upon their test preparation and test-taking knowledge, analyzing text, and utilizing appropriate reading strategies in various settings.
-Students will become more involved in the presentations of guest speakers and field trips.
+Other areas of focus include broadening their experiences with analyzing text and utilizing appropriate reading strategies, becoming more involved in the presentations of guest speakers and field trips, particularly as they relate to preparation and prior knowledge.
 Art 7 734 None This course includes the fundamentals of design, drawing, painting, and sculpture.
 Students will learn about art materials, concepts, and vocabulary.
 They will also develop the skills necessary for communicating ideas and emotions through art.
 The art studio is a creative environment, rich with experiences to personally develop every student.
-An emphasis is placed on art production, history, analysis, and aesthetics.
+An emphasis is placed on art Art 8 744 production, history, analysis, and aesthetics.
 Emphasis on originality, creativity, craftsmanship, and effort provides a strong foundation for future art courses.
 Each student will maintain a portfolio.
-Students may be required to purchase Art I 7503 None Grade Level Recommendation: 8 Art I is a high school level comprehensive course that provides the student with introductory experiences in inventive and imaginative expression through a variety of art experiences, media, and techniques.
+Students may be required to purchase some materials.
+Cost may vary depending on the level of study.
+Art I 7503 None Grade Level Recommendation: 8 Art I is a high school level comprehensive course that provides the student with introductory experiences in inventive and imaginative expression through a variety of art experiences, media, and techniques.
 Emphasis is placed on the elements and principles of design.
 Grade points are earned toward high school GPA (Grade Point Average).
 Students may be required to purchase some materials, or an art fee may be required to cover the cost of materials, including a sketchbook.
-Beginning Band 739 None Grade Level Recommendation: 7-8 No previous experience is required for entry into this band class.
+Beginning Band 739 None No previous experience is required for entry into this band class.
 Students are taught the basic skills of playing an instrument and music reading.
 Students are placed on instruments by recommendation of the band director.
 If possible, every effort is made to honor the instrument request.
 However, each band director works to place students on instruments that provide the best opportunity for the individual success of the student and to balance the instrumentation of the band program.
 Students playing flute, clarinet, alto saxophone, trumpet/cornet, trombone, and percussion furnish their own instrument and accessories.
 Students may purchase or rent an instrument through a wide range of music instrument dealers.
 An instrument should not be obtained until the student has interviewed with the band director.
 A limited number of school-owned instruments including oboe, bassoon, French horn, euphonium, and tuba are available.
 Parents of students with financial needs should contact the director at the school.
 The students perform 1-3 concerts per year.
 Some outside-of-the-school day rehearsals are required to prepare the concerts.
 An annual \$35 fee is charged to students selected by the program director to use school-owned instruments.